Quarantine Measures Have Been Tightened in Montenegro

 Vaccination registration

-Mina Gazivoda, a specialist in medical psychology, said that thanks to the new digital platformwww.covidodgovor.mecitizens can register and secure their place in the vaccination queue.
+Mina Gazivoda, a specialist in medical psychology, said that with the help of the new digital platform www.covidodgovor.me citizens can sign up and take their place in the vaccination queue.

-Let us remind you that2,000 doses of the Russian Sputnik V vaccinehave already arrived in Montenegro.
+Recall that 2,000 doses of the Russian Sputnik V vaccine have already arrived in Montenegro.
 Vaccination of staff working with COVID-19 patients has begun at the Clinical Center of Montenegro (KCCG).
 Another 5,000 doses of the Russian vaccine will arrive by the end of the week.
 Montenegrin authorities are also expecting 30,000 doses of the Chinese Sinopharm vaccine.
 Shipment is planned for February 27 from Beijing.

 Mina Gazivoda also said that the free psychological support hotlines have resumed their work.
 The line (1555) will operate every working day from 9 a.m. to 6 p.m. on weekdays and from 9 a.m. to 3 p.m. on weekends.